 A criminal background search can clear away any suspicion with a quick and simple peek into a person’s past.
-At the same time, employee drug testing has gained significant importance in companies as it helps to find out drug abuse problems among employees and promotes a healthy environment.
-Background information used in hiring decisions must plainly and clearly, be relevant to the job tasks.
+At the same time, employee drug testing has gained significant importance in companies as it helps identify employee drug abuse problems and promotes a healthy environment.
+Therefore, background information used in hiring decisions must, plainly and clearly, be relevant to the job tasks.

 A conviction must be directly related to the job in question to be considered relevant in an employment decision.
-For example, a DUI conviction may be relevant for someone who drives a van as part of his job, but NOT for someone who is a custodian and not required to drive.
+For example, a DUI conviction may be suitable for someone who drives a van as part of his job, but NOT for someone who is a custodian and not required to operate.
 Therefore, a candidate cannot be rejected based on such a conviction.
 Further, an arrest record alone may not be used to make hiring decisions.
-An arrest record does not establish that a person actually engaged in criminal conduct.
-However, an arrest may trigger an inquiry into whether the conduct.
-Underlying the arrest justifies an adverse employment action.
+An arrest record does not establish that a person engaged in criminal conduct.
+However, an arrest may trigger an inquiry into the behavior.
+Therefore, underlying the arrest justifies an adverse employment action.

 Except in rare circumstances, disregard any information revealed about applicants or employee’s genetic information, which includes family medical history.
-Don’t ask medical questions unless you have objective evidence that he or she is unable to do the job or poses a safety risk because of the medical condition.
+Don’t ask medical questions unless you have objective evidence that he or she cannot do the job or poses a safety risk because of the medical condition.

 DRUG TESTING FOR EMPLOYERS

 Employees can be requested to go to a certified lab, and the results are typically available within a day.

 Employee drug testing increases safety on the job and maintains a safe and secure environment.
 Pre-employment drug testing can prevent addicted persons from joining the organization and spoil the working environment.
 In addition, random employee drug testing prevents existing employees from abusing drugs before entering the workplace.